Get insider access

 Not Curved

-The Apple Studio Display takes its design from other Apple products as it looks a lot like an iMac but without the larger housing at the bottom.
-It has black bezels and silver metal throughout, and branding on the back.
+The Apple Studio Display 27 has a simple yet elegant design that looks like an iMac without the larger housing at the bottom.
+It has black bezels, silver metal throughout, and branding on the back.

 9.0